gitkraken/gitlens-docs/gitlens/gitlens-plus.md

 ###Is GitLens still free?

 Yes, GitLens is free.
 All core features will continue to be free without an account.
 In fact, we’re still adding many core features to GitLens.
 GitLens+ features are purely additive and provide a richer, more powerful experience.

+###Is GitLens+ free?

+GitLens+ requires a paid license when working with private repoistories.
+For local and public repositories it is free.
+To summarize:

++ GitLens is COMPLETELY FREE, no account is required, and can be used on any local repository.
++ GitLens+ features on local & public repositories are also COMPLETELY FREE.
++ GitLens+ features on private repositories require a Pro plan (or greater), view pricing [here](https://www.gitkraken.com/gitlens/pricing).